 How to Get a Good Shot from Baiting

 Unless you have the fish sticking out of the water, you want to toss the bait over a rocky or sandy bottom.
 Muddy water (see how to bowfish in muddy water here!) can turn into your worst enemy as the carp stir up the mud and make it difficult for you to see them.
 As always, be careful of what you shoot at when you toss out bait.
 While you might get catfish to respond to floating food, some states don’t let you shoot them.
 For example, Texas has currently made it illegal to bowfish for catfish there, even though the legislature has been working to allow it again.

 Bowfishing an Intelligent Fish

 Some people look at carp as a dirty and undesirable fish because of how it scavenges the bottom of the riverbed for benthic worms, insects, crustaceans and crawfish.
-However, some fisherman have taken a liking to carp because of how it puts up a great fight when reeling it in.
+However, some fishermen have taken a liking to carp because of how it puts up a great fight when reeling it in.
 The thrill of bowfishing comes from shooting at the fish.
-Carp are not a dumb fish, and they catch on to the strategies of bowfisherman quickly.
-This means that if you toss out some baits for them to eat, eventually, they will catch on that the bait equals death, and you will have a harder time luring them in.
-To get around this, you might take a few days break or use a different bait.
+Carp are not dumb fish, and they catch on to the strategies of bowfisherman quickly.
+This means that if you toss out some bait for them to eat, eventually, they will catch on that the bait equals death, and you will have a harder time luring them in.
+To get around this, you might take a few days’ break or use a different bait.
 For those who like a challenge, bowfishing for carp will offer them a fun game.
 Some call this bowfishing, but in fact, the sport carries many resemblances to small game hunting because of how you depend on tracking the fish with a bow and arrow.

-If you’ve never been bowfishing for carp, this video on Youtube highlights the excitement of it all and what it feels like to arrow a carp and reel it in.
+If you’ve never been bowfishing for carp, this video on YouTube highlights the excitement of it all and what it feels like to arrow a carp and reel it in.